zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 ```

 {{<info>}}
-The above credentials are the same dummy (insecure) credentials as mentioned above in the previous approach that utilized helm.
+Note that we're separating the application code from the configuration.
+Please refer to the [Configuration management with Containers](https://kubernetes.io/blog/2016/04/configuration-management-with-containers/) for more details about the `ConfigMap` resource.
 {{</info>}}

-### RBAC for RabbitMQ
+Set up RBAC

-This section will set up RBAC-related objects for the workloads we'll define in the [next section](#rabbitmq-cluster).
+To set up RBAC, apply the following spec in your cluster:

 ```text
 kubectl apply -f - <<'_EOF'